NIDDK and ISAC Kidney Engineering

 • Mari Winkler, PhD, University of Washington

-This session will examine the use of a variety of means (e.g., mechanical, physiochemical, acellular, and cellular) to replicate homeostasis by engineering kidney tubules.
+This session examines various approaches (mechanical, physiochemical, acellular, cellular) to replicate homeostasis by engineering kidney tubules.

 Organizers: